The importance of having a will

-- You understand under what circumstances your will can be challenged and have taken appropriate steps to minimize the risk of this occurring.
+- You understand under what circumstances your will can be challenged and have taken appropriate steps to minimise the risk of this occurring

 If you have any questions regarding legal wills and estates – please contact us for prompt service.

-At P&B we can advise you on challenging and contesting a will where you believe that:
+At P&B we can advise you on challenging and contesting a will.
+Our Estate Dispute Lawyers where you believe that: